-- 11.5.1 Industrial relations education leave is paid time off to acquire knowledge and competencies in industrial relations.
-Such knowledge and competencies can allow employees to effectively participate in consultative structures, perform a representative role and further the effective operation of grievance and dispute settlement procedures. - 11.5.2 Employees may be granted up to 5 working days (or the equivalent hours) paid time off (non-cumulative) per calendar year to attend industrial relations education sessions, approved by the Commissioner (or delegated authority). - 11.5.3 Additional leave, over and above 5 working days non-cumulative (or the equivalent hours) in any one calendar year may be granted where approved structures employees' training courses involve more than 5 working days (or the equivalent).
-Such leave will be subject to consultation between the Commissioner (or delegated authority), the relevant Union and the employee. - 11.5.4 Upon request and subject to approval by the Commissioner (or delegated authority), employees may be granted paid time off in special circumstances to attend Management Committee Meetings, Union Conferences, and ACTU Congress. - 11.5.5 The granting of industrial relations education leave or any additional special leave should not impact adversely on service delivery, work requirements or the effectiveness and efficiency of the work unit concerned.
-At the same time such leave shall not be unreasonably refused. - 11.5.6 At the discretion of the Commissioner, employees may be granted special leave without pay to undertake work with their Union.

-11.6 Award posting

-A copy of this Award shall be exhibited in a conspicuous and convenient place on the premises of the employer so as to be easily read by employees.
+Line - CC + 1 1 1 1 71OD (1) (-)1 - CC + time off to acquire knowledge and competencies in 71OB (1) (e)]. off to acquire knowledge and competencies in industrial relations.
+Such knowledge and industrial relations.
+Such knowledge and competencies competencies can allow employees to effectively can allow employees to effectively participate in participate in consultative structures, perform a consultative structures, perform a representative role representative role and further the effective and further the effective operation of grievance and operation of grievance and dispute settlement dispute settlement procedures. procedures.
+11.5.2 Employees may be granted up to 5 working 11.5.2 Employees may be granted up to 5 working days (or the equivalent hours) paid time off (non- days (or the equivalent hours) paid time off (noncumulative) per calendar year to attend industrial cumulative) per calendar year to attend industrial relations education sessions, approved by the relations education sessions, approved by the Commissioner (or delegated authority).
+Commissioner (or delegated authority).
+11.5.3 Additional leave, over and above 5 working days non-cumulative (or the equivalent hours) in 11.5.3 Additional leave, over and above 5 working any one calendar year may be granted where days non-cumulative (or the equivalent hours) in any approved structures employees' training courses one calendar year may be granted where approved involve more than 5 working days (or the structured employees' training courses involve more equivalent).
+Such leave will be subject to than 5 working days (or the equivalent). consultation between the Commissioner (or delegated authority), the relevant Union and the 11.5.5 The granting of industrial relations education employee. leave or any additional special leave should not impact 11.5.4 Upon request and subject to approval by the adversely on service delivery, work requirements or Commissioner (or delegated authority), employees the effectiveness and efficiency of the work unit may be granted paid time off in special concerned.
+At the same time such leave shall not be circumstances to attend Management Committee unreasonably refused.
+Meetings, Union Conferences, and ACTU · Congress.
+11.5.6 At the discretion of the Commissioner, 11.5.5 The granting of industrial relations education employees may be granted special leave without pay to leave or any additional special leave should not undertake work with their Union. impact adversely on service delivery, work requirements or the effectiveness and efficiency of the work unit concerned.
+At the same time such leave shall not be unreasonably refused.
+11.5.6 At the discretion of the Commissioner, employees may be granted special leave without pay to undertake work with their Union.
+11.6 Award posting Retain 11.6 Award posting A copy of this Award shall be exhibited in a A copy of this Award shall be exhibited in a 1 1 / conspicuous and convenient place on the premises of of the employer so as to be easily read by the employer so as to be easily read by employees. employees.
+11.7 Reasonable notice 11.7 Reasonable notice An authorised officer of the United An authorised officer of the United Firefighters' Firefighters' Union of Australia, Union of Union of Australia, Union of Employees must provide Employees must provide reasonable prior reasonable prior notice to the employer of an notice to the employer of an intention to intention to enter a workplace prior to undertaking enter a workplace prior to undertaking responsibilities under Parts 2 and 3 and clause 4.5 of responsibilities under Parts 2 and 3 and this award clause 4.5 of this award